 It’s that time of the year again: are you ready for Match time??

-There’s no good way of putting it, the Veterinary Internship & Residency Matching program is stressful for everyone.
-It doesn’t matter if it’s your first time applying or you’re a seasoned Matching pro.
+There’s no good way of putting it, the Veterinary Internship & Residency Matching program is always stressful (even if just a little!) for everyone.

 What to do now

-There’s really nothing to do until October 12th, as all the programs are not going to be posted until then.
-If you check now, there will be a few program descriptions that you can look into, but unless you’re willing to check every day for new programs, there’s no point in doing that.
+There’s really nothing to do until October 14th from a program description standpoint, as all the available programs are not going to be posted until then.
+Starting in September, there will be a few program descriptions popping up that you can look into, but unless you’re willing to check every day for new programs, there’s no point in doing that.

-Start working on your letter of intent, look at your rotation schedule, and identify potential letter-writers (this should have been happening since you started senior year!).
+Start working on a draft of your letter of intent, look at your rotation schedule, and identify potential letter-writers (this should have been happening since you started senior year!).
 Obviously, things will be different for those applying to internships versus specialty internships or residencies.
-The latter are going to be much more competitive, simply because there will be a lot less positions.
-You should also start thinking about what to include in your personal statement.
+The latter are going to be much more competitive because there will be a lot less positions and many applicants for those.

 The VIRMP website offers statistics regarding the number of applicants and programs available, withdrawn applicants and programs, matched and unmatched applicants, and position match rate.
 They also show you the data separated by specialty for both internships and residencies.